animeshdebug7/Concrete_Strength_Prediction/README.md

 Project Structure
 -----------------

+*   **Data Preprocessing**:
+- Cleaning data (removing Nan, Duplicates etc.)
+- Removing Outliers
-*   **Data Preprocessing**: Cleaning data (removing Nan, Duplicates etc.) , Feature engineering (Combining features) and splitting the data, Used SMOTE for Data Balancing.
+- Feature engineering (Combining features) and splitting the data
+- Used SMOTE for Data Balancing

 **(Took Insights from a civil engineer about the dataset and how to treat each feature)**